 If the cats are relaxed about taking turns in the house, set up stacked toddler gates.
 Have a bath towel handy should you need to block the cats’ view of each other.
 Be sure that the cats are far apart when they might first see each other.
-Keep their first view of each other brief – less than a minute — and at a distance.
+Keep their first view of each other brief – just a few seconds — and at a distance.
 If the cats stare or look aggressive or afraid, calmly close the door or block their view with the towel.
 Make the next viewing shorter.
 If the cats do not choose to look at each other, end the exercise and secure one of them in their room when you are done.
 Try it again tomorrow.

 Look away from the other cat

 If the cats seem calm about viewing each other, ask them to look away from the gate for treats or toys.
 If they will look away from the other cat to play or eat, you have verified that they are pretty calm.
 And it reinforces calm behavior.
 Now, allow them to spend an increasing number of minutes in sight of each other over the next few weeks.
 Allow them to approach each other if they are relaxed, but DO NOT use food to lure them closer.
 Rather, use food to have them look away after seeing the other cat, which lets you know they are handling things well.

 Beyond the gate